adamgulyas/shopify-case-study/README.md

 </p>
 <!-- (Image) end -->

-Although the above image is the core stack, Shopify would not be what it is without the help of additional dependencies.
-Here are some key tools, libraries and services in each layer of the stack:
+Although MySQL, Memcached, and Redis make up the core stack, many additional dependencies are required to build such a complex and high-performing system.
+Here are some key tools, libraries and services that serve as building blocks for Shopify's products:

 <!-- (Table) Shopify's technology stack -->
 | Component | Tools, Libraries and Services |